Straying while Greensand Way-ing, aiming for Timber Framing

 Bletchingley: Quite a show village.
 Around 90 buildings of historic value along the A25.
 St Mary's Church is impressive perpendicular gothic dating from the 11th, 13th and 15th centuries, overworked by some of the 19th century's best gothic revival architects (Butterfield, Street, Pearson).
 Memorials include some small Tudor brasses and a tablet of 1809 with a ship and an elephant to a member of the East India Company.
 The showpiece is the monument to Robert Clayton (d.
 1707) who controlled the rotten borough of Bletchingley's two MPs and became Lord Mayor of London.
 The monument is extravagant Queen Anne baroque.
 He, his wife and his infant son are shown over life-size beneath a huge pediment.
 Bletchingley Castle is just a few inaccessible and overgrown masonry fragments but the site offers a superb view.

 Church Town, Godstone: Where the church is.
 St Nicholas is mostly 19th century.
 Old Pack House is exceedingly pretty with gables and jettied wings.
-A nice group of houses including one with chequerboard brickwork, but the chief domestic building is St Mary's Almhouses, 1872, by George Gilbert Scott.
+A nice group of houses including one with chequerboard brickwork, but the chief domestic building is St Mary's Almhouses, 1872, by George Gilbert Scott (architect of St Pancras Station).
 Very picturesque, timber-framed.
-Chapel is neo-Norman with a domestic-looking fireplace.
+Chapel is neo-Norman with a domestic-looking fireplace and an altar studded with semi-precious stones.

 Godstone: Stretching along the Eastbourne Road with a fine green, unspoiled by the heavy traffic.
-We'll have lunch in The White Hart pub on the green.
+We'll have lunch in The Hare and Hounds pub on the green.

 Brewer Street, Bletchingley: Brewer Street Farmhouse is 15th C with close timbering ('post and pan'), high hall, Horsham slate roof.
-Place Farm is a Georgianised fragment of the gatehouse to Bletchingley Place where Anne of Cleves lived after the annulment of her marriage.
+Place Farm is a Georgianised fragment of the gatehouse to Bletchingley Palace where Anne of Cleves lived after the annulment of her marriage in 1540 to Henry VIII.
 Old Rectory is a very handsome rebuilt 18th C house.

 Pendell: Not a village but three houses of interest.
 Pendell Court is Jacobean, 1624, now the main building of Hawthorns School.
 Pendell Manor House is an elegant brick house of c1730.